jitangupta/AzureDemos/SplendidCRM-Community/SplendidCRM-README.md

   - Public IP and DNS for access

 - 🧱 **Bootstrapped VMs** using custom scripts:
-  - IIS installed with .NET Framework 4.x support
+  - IIS installed with .NET Framework 4.8 support
-  - SQL Server Developer Edition installed and configured
+  - SQL Server Standard Edition installed and configured
   - CRM files deployed on IIS
-  - SQL schema and seed data loaded
+  - SQL database restored from a `.bacpac` file

 - 🔐 **Security Configured**:
   - JIT VM access enabled for RDP